gwaybio/CPBS7601/SYLLABUS.md

 ### Lecture 11: Software gardening

-- General concepts for software development
+- Covering how time and energy impact software development
-- Writing clean, maintainable code
+- Journeys on the garden lattice and within software forests
-- **Hands-on:** Adding comments and improving code readability
+- **Hands-on:** Cultivating the course garden

 ### Lecture 12: Reproducibility as an iterative process